Mappin & Webb: Ownership

 In August 1959, Sears Holdings Ltd increased their ownership in Mappin & Webb to 98%, after earlier acquiring a controlling interest.
 In July 1990, Sears sold the company to Asprey plc in exchange for shares in Asprey, giving Sears a 38.5% interest in the expanded group.
 In December 1998 managing director Judith Pilkington acquired the company from Asprey, together with Watches of Switzerland.
 It was then acquired by the Icelandic Baugur Group in November 2005.
 In December 2006, Mappin & Webb, together with Watches of Switzerland, were acquired by Goldsmiths, which was also owned by the Baugur Group.
 On 2 February 2009, the business and assets of Mappin & Webb were transferred to the Aurum Group (previously known as Goldsmiths).
-Baugur became insolvent in 2010.
+Baugur became insolvent and went into administration in early 2009.
 In 2013, the group headed by Aurum Holdings, which included the company and Aurum Group, was acquired by an investment fund affiliated with Apollo Global Management.
 In 2018, Aurum Holdings was renamed the Watches of Switzerland Group, which was floated on the London Stock Exchange in 2019.